 |Baseball » News » Schedule » Roster » Coaches » Statistics|

-Bunn has ten years of experience serving as a Division I coach, with 7 of those teams making NCAA Regional appearances and five advancing to the NCAA Super-Regionals.
-Overall, nine of those teams ended the year with a winning record.
+Bunn has 11 years of experience serving as a Division I coach, with eight of those teams making NCAA Regional appearances and five advancing to the NCAA Super-Regionals.
+Overall, ten of those teams ended the year with a winning record.

-This past season at ETSU Bunn made an immediate impact with the Buccaneer pitchers, as the staff set school marks in fewest walks allowed (149), while the .278 opponents’ batting average was 20 points lower than any other in school history.
+In his first season at ETSU (2012), the Buccaneer staff set school marks in fewest walks allowed (149), while the .278 opponents’ batting average was 20 points lower than any other in school history.
 ETSU pitchers struck out 356 batters, marking the second highest in the program, which was also the most since 2001.
-The team 4.42 ERA was the lowest since 1991 and currently ranks fourth in the Buccaneer record books.
+The team 4.42 ERA was the lowest since 1991 and currently ranks fifth in the Buccaneer record books.

 Individually, right-hander Kerry Doane and freshman righty Jimmy Nesselt set ETSU records in Bunn’s first season.
 Doane’s 8.33:1 strikeout to walk ratio in 56 innings was the best mark by any hurler to don the Blue and Gold, while Nesselt’s 7.71 hits per nine was lowest in ETSU history.
 In addition, Doane’s strikeout to walk ratio ranked fourth in the country and his walks per nine innings (0.96) ranked seventh.